Xstasy/fivem-ts-boilerplate/README.md

   </a>
 </p>

 This is a basic boilerplate for creating a FiveM resource using Typescript.
-It includes webpack config files and a directory structure to get you started.
+It includes a webpack config file and a directory structure to get you started.
 We recommend to use [fivem-js](https://github.com/d0p3t/fivem-js) alongside this boilerplate for faster development of client scripts.

 ## Usage
-1. Clone repository into your `resources/[local]` folder.
+1. Clone repository to wherever you want.
 2. `npm i` or `yarn` to install the dependencies.
+3. Change lines at top of webpack.config.js to reflect your desired settings.
-3. Start development.
+4. Start development.

 ### Development
 Use `npm run watch` or `yarn watch` to watch files during development.